AteCastillo/simple_shell/README.md

   <img src="https://i.imgur.com/RFMr490.jpeg">
 </p>

+# She - Shells are usually perceived as feminine; a symbol of birth, good fortune, and resurrection.

-# Simple Shell
+# She

-This is a simple UNIX command interpreter.
+This is a simple UNIX command language interpreter.

 ## Compilation